sam-almighty/Activity-Tracker-with-LogDNA/iam_view_events.md

 6. Select the service role **Reader**.
 7. Click **Assign**.

 ### Option 2.
-Grant permissions to a user to become an administrator of the service within a resource group
+Grant permissions within the context of a resource group
 {: #user_opt2}

-To grant a user administrator role to manage instances within a resource group in the account, the user must have an IAM policy for the {{site.data.keyword.at_full_notm}} service with the platform role **Administrator** within the context of the resource group.

-Complete the following steps to assign a user administrator role to the {{site.data.keyword.at_full_notm}} service within the context of a resource group:
+Complete the following steps:

 1. Select **Assign access within a resource group**.
 2. Select a resource group.